brianyaklin/brianyaklin.github.io/_posts/2022-01-11-pysnmp-hlapi-overview.md

 python3 -m pip install pysnmp
 ```

-> It should be pointed out that the PySNMP packages latest release of 4.4.12 was last released on Sept 24, 2019 as seen on [Github](https://github.com/etingof/pysnmp).
+It should be pointed out that the PySNMP packages latest release of 4.4.12 was last released on Sept 24, 2019 as seen on [Github](https://github.com/etingof/pysnmp).
 The [PySNMP](https://pysnmp.readthedocs.io/en/latest/) site itself has a disclaimer right at the top that the documentation is an inofficial copy.
+Although it has not been updated in quite some time, it still appears to be effective for performing SNMP queries with Python.
+{: .notice--warning}

 ## PySNMP Modules for a Simple SNMP GET